-Although a little fancy this streamer was inspired by the sparser flat-wing patterns that have been so effective on Scandinavian salt water sea trout.
+Although a little fancy this fly fishing streamer was inspired by the sparser flat-wing patterns that have been so effective on Scandinavian salt water sea trout fishing.
 There are several techniques and materials involved but once mastered, it doesn’t take long to tie.

 The front placed heavy single hook gives the Hoodlum a dynamic and realistic swimming action in the water that is irresistible.
 As you can see in the above image an endless amount of colour combinations are possible, the most effective under testing where blue & white and orange & white but let your imagination go wild and create your own!

 Hook: Mustad 60543NP # 4-6

 Tying thread: Dyneema

 Tail flanks: Two white and two blue grizzle hackles